blocknetdx/blockchain-configuration-files/README.md

 Configuration File Overview
 --------------------------------------
 The data structure of the configuration files is designed to accommodate for versioning.
-There are 4 data sets as follows:
+There are 5 data sets as follows:

-* `manifest-latest.json` - Contains the latest master data and versioning reference of each blockchain.
+* `manifest-latest.json` - Contains the latest official master data and versioning reference of each blockchain.
+* `manifest.json` - Contains the staged updated master data and versioning reference of each blockchain.
 * `manifests` - Contains immutable manifest versions that align with Blocknet wallet releases.
 * `xbridge-confs` - Contains the versioned XBridge configuration files for each blockchain.
 * `wallet-confs` - Contains the versioned wallet configuration files for each blockchain.